phuennae/TempTrack_IoTs/README.md

 Step 9 : Burn code in to ESP32.

-Step 10 : Go to Ubuntu in EC2 and type "mosquitto_sub -h localhost -t "#" -v" to show all data that server recieved
+Step 10 : Go to Ubuntu in EC2 and type "mosquitto_sub -h localhost -t "#" -v" to show all data that server recieved.